Preparing to Wave the Sheaf

 4 “Then the priest shall take the basket out of your hand and set it down before the altar of the LORD your God.”
 (Deut.
 26:1-4.)

-“All the produce” naturally includes everything, including barley.
-Therefore, it was the responsibility of the people to bring the wave sheaf before the priest.
+Therefore, it was the people’s responsibility to bring the wave sheaf before the priest.
 It was the people, also, who were to prepare it for offering, because all the instructions of Lev.
 2 address the people rather than the priests.
 And Lev.
 23:10 specifies, “When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.”

 Now let’s continue in Deut.
 26: